-4.3 Observing File Preparation
+4.4 Observing File Preparation

 To use the VLA an observing file must be prepared and submitted to the VLA Operators.
-This file is generated by the NRAO-supplied program OBSERVE, which is available to all users and can run on a wide variety of machines.
+This file may be generated by the NRAO-supplied program OBSERVE, which is available to all users and can run on a wide variety of machines.
 We recommend that all users obtain a copy of this program, and periodically check that they have the latest version.
-The latest version is 4.0.3, dated 2 August, 1997.
+The latest version is 4.0.3, dated 23 December, 1997.

 At this time, OBSERVE is available for Sun and IBM RS6000 workstations and PCs under LINUX.
-Coming soon will be versions for SGI and Dec Alpha workstations.
+Coming soon will a version for SGI.
+Tentative plans remain for a version for Dec Alpha workstations.